woa-vayu/POCOX3Pro-Guides/guide/English/install-2-en.md

 > If you get `Error 87`, check the index of your image with `dism /get-imageinfo /ImageFile:<path\to\install.esd>`, then replace `index:6` with the actual index number of Windows 11 Pro in your image

 ### Check what type of panel you have

-> Open cmd

 ```cmd
 adb shell panel
 ```

-### Install Drivers
+### Installing drivers
 Unpack the Drivers archive you've downloaded earlier and run the `OfflineUpdater_<paneltype>.cmd` script
-> When it asks you for the drive letter, enter X:
+> When it asks you for the drive letter, enter X

 #### Create Windows bootloader files for the EFI
-> If an error occurs when copying boot files, check `diskpart` to see if ESPVAYU still has letter Y. If it does not, add any other letter (such as K) and replace the Y in the below command with said letter respectively
+> If an error occurs when copying boot files, check `diskpart` to see if **ESPVAYU** still has letter Y. If it does not, add any other letter (such as K) and replace the Y in the below command with said letter respectively
 ```cmd
 bcdboot X:\Windows /s Y: /f UEFI
 ```